purefunktion/Droneboy/README.md

 # Droneboy
-Drone music application for Gameboy
+Drone music application for Gameboy.
+This little app creates endless tones or drones on the Gameboys four channels.
+You can manipulate volume, duty and frequency.
 # How to use
 The Droneboy is made up of three control pages volume, duty and frequency